ess-dmsc/vmm-sdat/README.md

         The time can be calculated with the center-of-mass algorithm (center-of-mass), the uTPC method (utpc) or the center-of-mass squared method (charge2).
 Optional argument (default center-of-mass)

-    -ratio: Valid clusters normally have the same amount of charge in both detector planes (ratio of (charge plane 0 / charge plane 1) is 100\% or 1 The desired ratio for the matching can be set as optional argument, the default is 2 or 200\%, i.e. the charge in plane 0 has to be between 50\% and 200\% of the charge in plane 1
+    -crl: Valid clusters normally have the same amount of charge in both detector planes (ratio of charge plane 0 / charge plane 1 is 100% or 1).
+Depending on the readout, the charge sharing can be different, e.g. in a standard GEM strip readout the total charge is divided 60/40 between plane 0/plane 1.
+		With -crl one sets the lower threshold for the plane0/plane1 charge ratio.
+		Optional argument (default 0.5).

+	-cru: With -cru one sets the upper threshold for the plane0/plane1 charge ratio.
+		Optional argument (default 2).

+	-swap: Same connectors on readout boards unintentionally swap odd and even channels.
+		With -swap 1 one can correct this.
+Optional parameter (default 0).

     -save: Select which data to store in root file.
 Input is a 3 bit binary number. bit 0 (LSB): hits (a hit is a VMM3a channel over threshold)